The 9 Best Fast Food Burritos, Ranked (Plus How To Make Them Better!)

 Now admittedly, I’m not a big fish-in-my-burrito fan so I’ve never actually had Baja Fresh’s seafood, so maybe I’m being too hard on this burrito as the fast-casual chain also offers Crispy Wahoo, Grilled Wahoo, and Shrimp.
 But as far as land-roaming proteins are concerned, they’re all lacking in flavor, which is a problem that extends to the beans and the rice.
 Baja Fresh’s beans have a great texture, but almost no flavor, and their Spanish rice — which they call “Baja Rice” for some reason — is also devoid of any discernible flavors.
 You think you’re going to get notes of bright tomato and onion but instead, it’s all texture, which is to say, dry.

-How To Make It Better
+How To Make It Better:

 This is an easy one, add cheese.